Concerned about a friend or family member?

-Have you noticed that a friend or someone you know seems to be having some problems because of drug use?
-Here are some tips about how to support them and talk to them about their drug use:
+Are you worried about a friend or someone you know who is using drugs?
+Here are some tips about how to support them and talk to them about it:

-• Have a clear idea of what it is that worries you about their drug use.
+- Have a clear idea of what it is that worries you about them taking drugs.

-• Be prepared for a negative reaction.
-One reason for this may be that your friend does not view their drug use as a problem.
+- Be prepared for a negative reaction.
+Your friend or family member might not see their drug use as a problem.

-• Don’t be judgemental or tell them what to do.
-If you start lecturing them, there's a good chance they will stop listening to what you’ve got to say.
+- Don’t be judgemental or tell them what to do.
+If you start lecturing them, there's a good chance they will stop listening.

-• Ask about their drug use; don’t make assumptions about what they are doing.
+- Ask about their drug use; don’t make assumptions about what they are doing or taking.

-If you think someone is in serious danger because of drugs, let someone such as a parent or trusted adult know.
+If you think someone is in serious danger because of drugs, let someone such as a parent, elder or trusted adult know.

-• Let your friend know you care about them and emphasise the feelings that you are having.
-Remind them of their good qualities.
+- Let your friend know you care about them and remind them of their good qualities.
 People are more likely to listen and take advice on board if they feel valued and respected.

-• Be trustworthy and supportive so that your friend knows that they can rely on you and that what they tell you is kept confidential.
+- Be trustworthy and supportive so that your friend knows that they can rely on you and that they're in a safe space.

-• Remind them that we are all human and that we all have problems so that they are not too hard on themselves.
+- Remind them that we are all human and that we all have problems so that they don't feel alone.

-• Let them know that change is possible but it may take time, so don’t try to set deadlines for them as they may be less ready to change when they are being forced.
+- Let them know that change is possible but it may take time.
+Don’t try to set deadlines for them as they may be less ready to change when there is time pressure.

-• If your friend does not want to change, encourage them to learn how to reduce their risk of harm.
-Let them know you are available to talk in the future.
+- If your friend does not want to change, encourage them to learn how to reduce their risk of harm.
+Let them know you're around to talk if they'd like to.

 There are a number people that can offer advice and support when a young person is going through a tough time.
 These include: